Pearl Jam: Musical style and influences

-Compared with the other grunge bands of the early 1990s, Pearl Jam's style is noticeably less heavy and harkens back to the classic rock music of the 1970s.
-Pearl Jam has cited many classic rock bands as influences, including The Who, Led Zeppelin, Neil Young, The Rolling Stones, Pink Floyd, Jimi Hendrix and the Ramones.
-Pearl Jam's success has been attributed to its sound, which fuses "the riff-heavy stadium rock of the '70s with the grit and anger of '80s post-punk, without ever neglecting hooks and choruses."
-Gossard's rhythm guitar style is known for its sense of beat and groove, while McCready's lead guitar style, influenced by artists such as Jimi Hendrix, has been described as "feel-oriented" and "rootsy."
+Compared with the other grunge bands of the early 1990s, Pearl Jam's style is noticeably less heavy and harks back to the classic rock music of the 1970s.
+Pearl Jam has cited many classic rock bands and artists as influences, including the Beatles, the Who, Bruce Springsteen, Aerosmith, Led Zeppelin, Neil Young, the Rolling Stones, Pink Floyd, Stevie Ray Vaughan, Jimi Hendrix, Rush, Van Halen, King's X, as well as alternative and punk bands such as R.E.M. and the Ramones.
+Pearl Jam's success has been attributed to its sound, which fuses "the riff-heavy stadium rock of the '70s with the grit and anger of '80s post-punk, without ever neglecting hooks and choruses".
+Gossard's rhythm guitar style is known for its sense of beat and groove, while McCready's lead guitar style, influenced by artists such as Jimi Hendrix, has been described as "feel-oriented" and "rootsy".
+Other musicians they have cited including the Faith, Crunt, Jon Spencer Blues Explosion, Daniel Johnston, the Frogs, Michael Stipe, Kat Bjelland and "Everything Ian [MacKaye] and Guy [Picciotto,] have written."

 Pearl Jam has broadened its musical range with subsequent releases.
 As he had more influence on the band's sound, Vedder sought to make the band's musical output less catchy.
-He said "I felt that with more popularity, we were going to be crushed, our heads were going to pop like grapes."
-By 1994's Vitalogy, the band began to incorporate more punk influences into its music.
+He said: "I felt that with more popularity, we were going to be crushed, our heads were going to pop like grapes."
+By 1994's Vitalogy, the band began to incorporate more punk influences into its music; the record also features what Erlewine describes as Pearl Jam's "strangest music", citing atypical songs such as "Bugs", "Aye Davanita" and "Stupid Mop".
 The band's 1996 album, No Code, was a deliberate break from the musical style of Ten.
 The songs on the album featured elements of garage rock, worldbeat, and experimentalism.
-After Yield in 1998, which was somewhat of a return to the straightforward rock approach of the band's early work, they dabbled with experimental art rock on the Binaural album of 2000, and with folk rock elements on the 2002 Riot Act album.
-The band's 2006 album, Pearl Jam, was cited as a return to their early sound.
+After 1998's Yield, which was somewhat of a return to the straightforward rock approach of the band's early work, they dabbled with experimental art rock on the Binaural album of 2000, and with folk rock elements on the 2002 album Riot Act.
+The band's 2006 self-titled album was cited as a return to their early sound.
 Their 2009 album, Backspacer, contains elements of pop and new wave.